 Now a vineyard is an agricultural pursuit... a winery is not.
-The permit is an agricultural permit.
-As soon as Hallcrest pulled out the grapevines !which was well over 2 years ago), the permit became INVALID.
+The permit Ls an agricultural permit.
+As soon as Hallcrest pulled out the grapevines (which was well over 2 years ago), tie permit became INVALID.
 The permit was granted for the purpose of growing a limited amount of grapes and to process those grapes ONLY...
 The permit does not grant the unfettered expansion of a large commercial enterprise.

-We fully believe that if either you, or Mr. Almquist or any number of other influential people and/or county employees were living where we do, that this travesty would have been corrected years ago.
+We fully believe that if either you, or Mr. Almquist or any number of other influential people and/or county employees were living where we do, that this Travesty would have beer corrected years ago.

-As the motor blares, as the trucks roll in, as the forklift rattles and groans, as the many wine tasters stream into the "vineyard, as our once peaceful mornings, afternoons, evenings and nights are shattered by the careless activities of an ambitious and thoughtless businessman, we patiently await your positive resolution of this truly unbelievable situation.
+As the motor blares, as the trucks roll In, 2s the forklift rattles and groans, as the many wine tasters stream into the "vineyard, as our once peaceful mornings, afternoons, evenings and nights are shattered by the careless activities of an ambitious and thoughtless businessman, we patiently await your positive resolution of this truly unbelievable situation.